cloe-lang/doc/guide/pattern-matching.md

 ## List patterns

-Lists can be also matched in match expressions while there are some extra stuff.
+Lists can be also matched in match expressions while there are some extra features about them.
 Firstly, you can use wildcard patterns inside list patterns to capture their elements.
-And that rule is applied in a recursive way as you can capture even elements in a list in another list.
+And that rule is applied in a recursive way as even elements in a list in another list can be referred to.
 Secondly, there is another kind of pattern preceded by `..` with which you can put remaining elements in a list together into a variable.